ZHE-DA/DA-STC/README.md

 ## Citation

-If you find MIC useful in your research, please consider citing:
+If you find UDASS useful in your research, please consider citing:

 ```
 @misc{zhang2024udass,